smwaqas89/NCA-AIIO-Associate/readme.md

 An IVA platform enables capture, processing, analysis, and inference of video streams using AI, often in real time, across many cameras and sensors.
 For example: surveillance cameras, traffic intersections, retail stores, warehouses.
-Metropolis emphasises: “Build visual AI agents and applications from edge to cloud.” :contentReference[oaicite:2]{index=2}
+Metropolis emphasises: “Build visual AI agents and applications from edge to cloud”.

 Key capabilities:
 - Real-time detection of objects, behaviors, anomalies